WORDS BY JOSEPH FURNESS

 As the ‘Cactus Trails’ model name alludes to, this is Scott’s interpretation of hikercore.
-Travis turns the futuristic 270 silhouette into a nostalgic nineties inspired trail runner with a colourway composed of outdoor-friendly browns, tans, and oranges and ACG colour pops.
-The vintage aesthetic is amplified with an oxidised Air sole which has been treated with a sulphur dye to give a well-worn patina, alongside a collar made from a hiker essential – polar fleece.
+Travis turns the futuristic 270 silhouette into a nostalgic nineties inspired trail runner with a colorway composed of outdoor-friendly browns, tans, and oranges and ACG color pops.
+The vintage aesthetic is amplified with an oxidized Air sole which has been treated with a sulphur dye to give a well-worn patina, alongside a collar made from a hiker essential – polar fleece.
 Rounding off the shoe are some La Flame signature details like a ‘Cactus Jack’ branded heel tab and cool lace-lock detailing.

 Travis Scott x Air Jordan 6 Retro 'British Khaki'

 The Travis Scott x Air Jordan 6 Cactus Jack is a blockbuster sneaker; thus, Jordan brand and Scott couldn’t help but green-light a sequel – the Travis Scott x Air Jordan 6 British Khaki.